-To understand the ins and outs of all of your options, join Ohio Police & Fire and Aon Retiree Health Exchange to:
+To understand the ins and outs of all your options, join OP&F and Aon Retiree Health Exchange to:

-- Learn about the latest updates to health care reform - Learn about your OP&F stipend - Understand Qualifying Life Events - · Get more details about your Health Reimbursement Account - Understand the decisions you will need to make and the associated out-of-pocket costs - Get answers to your questions
+- Learn about the latest updates to health care reform - · Learn about your OP&F stipend - Understand Qualifying Life Events - · Get more details about your Health Reimbursement Arrangement - Understand the decisions you will need to make and the associated out-of-pocket costs - · Get answers to your questions

 Plan to join an online webinar presentation from the comfort of your own home.
-If you live nearby, plan to attend one of the educational meetings.
-Please see the enclosed insert to find a city near you.
+If you live nearby, plan to attend the in-person educational meeting being offered.
+Please see the enclosed insert for details.

-If you plan to attend, please RSVP online at myexchangeconnection.com/OP-F or call 844-290-3674 (TTY 711), Monday-Friday, 8 a.m. - 9 p.m.
+If you plan to attend, please RSVP online at myexchangeconnection.com/OP-F or call 844-290-3674 (TTY 711), Monday through Friday, 8 a.m. - 9 p.m.
 Eastern Time.